 Typical admission requirements include:

-In either case, msn direct entry programs typically focus on clinical leadership and prepare students to successfully sit for NCLEX-RN (Registered Nurse licensure) and Clinical Nurse Leader certification exams.
-Classes may teach best ways to deliver primary health care to a diverse population across the lifespan and touch on top healthcare topics, such as anatomy, physiology, and pharmacology.
+In either case, MSN direct entry programs typically focus on clinical leadership and prepare students to successfully sit for NCLEX-RN (Registered Nurse licensure) and Clinical Nurse Leader certification exams.
+Classes may teach great ways to deliver primary health care to a diverse population across the lifespan and touch on top healthcare topics, such as anatomy, physiology, and pharmacology.